Patient education: Testicular cancer (Beyond the Basics)

 Staging is used to determine if there is spread (metastasis) of the cancer beyond the testicle.

-- Stage I testicular cancer is defined as cancer that is limited to the testis only.
+●Stage I testicular cancer is defined as cancer that is limited to the testicle only.

-Blood tests and imaging (eg, CT scan) are used in the process of staging.
+Blood tests and imaging (eg, computed tomography [CT] scan) are used in the process of staging.

 Blood tests — Substances produced by a testicular cancer (called tumor markers) can be measured in the blood.
-The three most important markers are:
+The three most important markers are called:

 High levels of these tumor markers are suggestive of testicular cancer and can help determine the specific type of testicular cancer that is present.
-These markers are also used during and after treatment to monitor a patient's response.
+These markers are also used during and after treatment to monitor the person's response.

 These tests are done to determine if the suspected cancer has spread beyond the testicle (metastasized).
 The most common site of metastasis in testicular cancer is the lymph nodes in the abdomen; metastasis to the lung, liver, bones, and brain is also possible.

-Prognostic classification — Men with stage II or III testicular cancer (both seminomas and NSGCTs) can be classified as having a good, intermediate, or poor prognosis (chance of survival and recovery) based upon the stage of disease and particular type of testicular tumor.
+Prognostic classification — Men with stage II or III testicular cancer (both seminomas and nonseminomatous germ cell tumors [NSGCTs]) can be classified as having a good, intermediate, or poor prognosis (chance of survival and recovery) based upon the stage of disease and particular type of testicular tumor.
 Men with stage I testicular cancer have an excellent prognosis and are not included in this classification system.

-Following radical inguinal orchiectomy, testicular cancer is treated based on the type of tumor (seminoma or nonseminomatous germ cell tumor), the stage of the disease, and the prognosis.
+Following radical inguinal orchiectomy (removal of the testicle), testicular cancer is treated based on the type of tumor (seminoma or NSGCT), the stage of the disease, and the prognosis.

 All men with seminoma are classified as having a good or intermediate prognosis.
 Men with NSGCT may have a good, intermediate, or poor prognosis, depending upon the stage of their disease.

-Patients with NSGCTs have a good prognosis if the tumor is located only in the testicle or area outside or behind the abdominal wall, if the tumor has not metastasized to organs other than the lungs, and if their tumor markers in the blood are only slightly elevated.
+Patients with NSGCTs have a good prognosis if the tumor started in the testicle or in the area outside or behind the abdominal wall (retroperitoneal).
+For a tumor to be classified as good prognosis, it will not have metastasized to organs other than the lungs, and the tumor markers in the blood are only slightly elevated.

-Patients with NSGCTs have an intermediate prognosis if the tumor is found in only one testicle or in the area outside or behind the abdominal wall, if the tumor has not spread to organs other than the lungs, and if tumor markers in the blood are not significantly elevated.
+Patients with NSGCTs have an intermediate prognosis if the tumor started in one testicle or in the area outside or behind the abdominal wall (retroperitoneal), if the tumor has not spread to organs other than the lungs, and if tumor markers in the blood are elevated but not to an extreme level.

-- Poor prognosis — Men with NSGCTs are classified as having a poor prognosis if the tumor develops in the center of the chest between the lungs (called the mediastinum), if it has spread to organs other than the lungs, or if any of the tumor markers are significantly elevated.
+●Poor prognosis – Men with NSGCTs are classified as having a poor prognosis if the tumor develops in the center of the chest between the lungs (called the mediastinum), if it has spread to organs other than the lungs, or if any of the tumor markers are markedly elevated.

 Even for patients with a poor prognosis, approximately one-half are cured with aggressive treatment.